 Just bear in mind that while these apps can help you save more, most interest rates can be beaten elsewhere – so to maximise returns (in a way that’s kind to the planet too), see our top-paying sustainable savings accounts.

-Here are our top three auto-savings accounts in 2023:
+Here are our top three auto-savings accounts for 2024 (that are as ethical as it gets in this market):

 Moneybox is just that – a money box.
 Once you connect a bank account, the app will round up your transactions to the nearest pound and set aside your spare change for you to save or invest.